 Not Toxic (Not T).
-Based on available ecotoxicity values above 1 mg/L for the assessed chemical and a suitable analogue, the assessed chemical is categorised as Not Toxic.
+Based on available ecotoxicity values above 1 mg/L, the assessed chemical is categorised as Not Toxic.

 Environmental risk characterisation

 Although the assessed chemical is persistent, it does not meet all three PBT criteria and is hence unlikely to have unpredictable long-term effects (EPHC 2009).
 The Risk Quotient (PEC/PNEC) for the aquatic compartment was not calculated as significant release of the assessed chemical to the aquatic environment is not expected based on its assessed use pattern.